 5. Gentle Massage with Essential Oils

 Massage therapy for about 20 minutes is the best medicine for period pain as it involves pressing specific points on your abdomen, side, and back that can cause you relief from menstrual pain.
 Massage therapy with essential oils during period pain is also recommended as it provides additional health benefits.
+The following essential oils may be beneficial:

 1. Peppermint